Oakcroft Organic Garden, Cheshire

 Over the years many people have volunteered at Oakcroft, from a few weeks to twelve months or more, and learnt all about organic market gardening.

 The land at Oakcroft is very precious to Mehr.
-She wants it to remain organic forever, growing delicious fruit and vegetables for a local market.
+She wants it to remain organic forever, growing delicious fruit and vegetables for local people.